 According to the International Society of Sports Nutrition, the quickest way to increase muscle creatine content is to consume 0.3 g / kg during the first three days, followed by a daily intake of 3 to 5 g of creatine (*12).
 This will allow for a quick load to the muscles in the first days, followed by a maintenance period in the following days.

 Although creatine can be taken before or after workout, research seems to favor after a workout (*13).
 This is based on the fact that the post-exercise 'anabolic window' can increase creatine absorption by muscle cells.

 You should aim to consume most of your daily dose of creatine immediately after your workout along with 60 to 80 g of fast-acting carbohydrates.
 Furthermore, creatine can also increase the uptake of glucose by the muscle (14).
 The body absorbs more glucose when carbohydrates are taken together with creatine (*15), (*16).

 Does creatine have any side effects?

 As the most popular nutritional supplement worldwide, creatine has been subjected to many claims about its safety and potential side effects.
-However, research has constantly been a testament to creatine's safety in sports and exercise (*17), (*18), (*19).
+However, research has constantly been a testament to its safety in sports and exercise (*17), (*18), (*19).

 There is no scientific evidence whatsoever suggesting that the use of creatine can be detrimental to health in both the short and long term.
-In addition, creatine supplementation may be beneficial in the prevention of injuries when consumed within safety guidelines.
+In addition, supplementation may be beneficial in the prevention of injuries when consumed within safety guidelines.

 One of the most frequent claims about creatine supplementation is that it can impair kidney function.
 However, scientific studies assessing creatine supplementation and kidney function on healthy people have repeatedly failed to prove this connection (*20), (*21),(*22).